 One of the main types of foot lump is the plantar fibromatosis.
 It is also known as Ledderhose’s disease.
 This disease is named after Dr. George Ladder Hose, who described the condition for the first time in 1894.

 This kind of disease is not very common.
 Although non-malignant, it can be very painful.
 In this disease, the foot’s deep connective tissues start to thicken.
-Initially, the foot’s disease is minor, where the foot’s nodules.
-But with time, it could become painful while walking.
+Initially, the foot’s disease is minor but with time, it could become painful while walking.
 The thick tissue often has slow growth, and most;y found in the middle portions of the soles.

-Sometimes though, the tissue may stay dormant under the skin and can have an unexpected and very rapid growth.
+Sometimes, though the tissue may stay dormant under the skin it can have an unexpected and very rapid growth.

 Signs And Symptoms For Plantar Fibromatosis: